theislab/anndata2ri/README.rst

    import anndata2ri
    from rpy2.robjects import r
-   from rpy2.robjects.conversion import ConversionContext
+   from rpy2.robjects.conversion import localconverter

-   with ConversionContext(anndata2ri.create_converter()):
+   with localconverter(anndata2ri.create_converter()):
        adata = r('as(some_data, "SingleCellExperiment")')

 … or activate it globally: